FAQs for Students

 |3-Drawer Chest||29.5"w x 30"h x 24"d||29.5"w x 30"h x 24"d|

 Am I permitted to bring a loft?

-No. All Residence Halls are already provided with loftable beds, which are adjustable from 36" to 60".
-Rockhurst does not allow any other homemade or store bought wooden or metal lofts; residents are not allowed to set up any other structure that “lofts the bed” in the air.
+No. All residence halls are already provided with loft beds, which are adjustable from 36 to 60 inches.
+Rockhurst does not allow any other homemade or store bought wooden or metal lofts.
+Residents are not allowed to set up any other structure that “lofts the bed” in the air.